tommyettinger/libgdx-texturepacker/README.md

 Both runnable JARs work on Windows (x64), Linux (x64 and ARM), and MacOS (x64 and ARM).
 This means you can run libGDX's TexturePacker on macOS machines with Apple Silicon chips.

+The TexturePacker tool here has the same defaults as the one in gdx-tools, through version 1.11.0.1 .
+After that, this tool (will) default to turning on fast packing, turning off legacy format, and turning off pretty-printing for atlases.
+I have good reasons for this!
+Legacy format is only needed if you are loading atlases with libGDX 1.9.13 or older, which is an old enough version that you can be expected to have a working set of tools if you still need it.
+Pretty-print only applies if you're reading atlas files as a human reader, which in my opinion should be fairly rare.
+Both of those options make atlas files larger if turned on, sometimes significantly, for no real benefit.
+Fast packing is turned on because it can make the difference between maybe a half-hour packing process (if you have a very large atlas and fast mode is on), and what could be over 10 hours (for the same very large atlas with fast mode off).
+The only downside to fast packing is that it sometimes doesn't pack as tightly, and might need another atlas page as a result.
+However, if a pack process seems like it will take all day, many people just won't bother, and might never notice that fast mode could make a sizable difference.
+Having fast mode on by default makes packing start fast with loose packing, and you can choose to make it slow with tight packing if you need it.

 ## As A Library

 You can depend on this using Gradle, Maven, or other project-handling tools.